 - On South Park, in the episode A Million Little Fibers, Oprah's minge convinces her asshole, which just took a bullet from a police sniper, that they've made it to Paris.
 Just your typical episode of South Park.

 - It's not uncommon for family or friends to tell someone who is dying something they would want to hear, even if it's not true, or it's about something that might happen but hasn't yet.
 ESPN recently did an Outside the Lines story on Dylan Rebeor, a high-school football player who discovered he had terminal colon cancer early in 2010.
 He served as an inspiration to his team, Central High School in Columbia, Tennessee, as they played through the 2010 season and state playoffs.
 He died the morning of the State Championship; his last words were to ask his mother if the team had won the title.
 She said they did, even though the game was that night.
 Fortunately, the team did win the state title.

-- In the age of paternalistic medicine (which ended around the 1970s with the adoption of the concept of "informed consent" as the basis for patient-physician interactions), doctors would quite often not tell the patient that he or she has a fatal disease.
-The doctor would inform the family members first, assuming that they would know how to break the news better, but quite often the family would not tell the patient either.
-This was done ostensibly done to not distress the patient; but unfortunately, being stuck in a limbo where everyone is lying to your face and whispering solomnly around your bed only made patients feel more afraid.
+- In the age of paternalistic medicine (which ended around the 1970s with the adoption of the concept of "informed consent" as the basis for patient–physician interactions), doctors would quite often not tell the patient that he or she has a fatal disease.
+The doctor would inform the family members first, assuming that they would know how to break the news better, but quite often, the family would not tell the patient, either.
+This was ostensibly done to not distress the patient; but unfortunately, being stuck in a limbo where everyone is lying to your face and whispering solemnly around your bed only made patients feel more afraid.